 Akron: James Smith visited for a Lord’s Day, giving Christ-exalting ministry.

 Mansfield: Elton Fairfield of Japan gave helpful ministry and a report of the Lord’s work.

-Hatboro: The assembly enjoyed two nights of ministry and a report on Mexico during the visit of David Alves.
+Hatboro: The assembly enjoyed two nights of ministry and a report on Mexico.
 Also, the believers appreciated four nights of ministry with H. Paisley prior to the Bryn Mawr conference.